-The undersigned hereby certifies that he is the duly elected, qualified and acting Secretary of CV Sciences, Inc, a Delaware corporation (the "Corporation"), and that the foregoing Bylaws, comprising twenty-two (22) pages, were adopted as the Bylaws of the Corporation as of January 4, 2016 by unanimous written consent of the Board of Directors of the Corporation.
+The undersigned hereby certifies that he is the duly elected, qualified and acting Secretary of CV Sciences, Inc, a Delaware corporation (the "Corporation"), and that the foregoing Bylaws, as amended, comprising twenty-two (22) pages, were adopted as the Bylaws of the Corporation as of May 25, 2016 by unanimous written consent of the Board of Directors of the Corporation.

-IN WITNESS WHEREOF, the undersigned has hereunto set his hand this 4th day of January, 2016.
+IN WITNESS WHEREOF, the undersigned has hereunto set his hand this 25th day of May 2016.